robotraconteur/robotraconteur/docs/python/source/tutorial/StdRobDef.rst

 Standard Service Definitions and Companion
 ==========================================

-Robot Raconteur has defined a number of standard service definitions that contain numerous structure, pod, namedarray, and object types.
+The Robot Raconteur project has defined a number of standard service definitions that contain numerous structure, pod, namedarray, and object types.
 These types cover a range of common data types, and provide standardized interfaces to devices.
 These types should be used whenever possible so that services will be interoperable.
 The